SolutionGuidance/psm/docker/README.md

 [this page](https://docs.docker.com/engine/installation/linux/debian/).

 ### docker-compose

+You'll also need to install `docker-compose`.
+On Debian-like systems, you can get it with:

+    $ sudo apt-get install docker-compose

 The `docker-compose.yml` file uses version 2 of the configuration format, which means the version in the Debian stable and testing repos